Krsmanovic-S/Connect-4/README.md

 # Connect 4
- Connect 4 Game implemented in Python using Pygame
+ Connect 4 implemented in Python using Pygame